puppetlabs-toy-chest/wash/docs/_tutorials/02_find/meta-primary.md

 Try it out and see if it works.

 That wraps up our discussion on the meta primary’s DSL.
-We’ll conclude this tutorial by giving you a general overview of how to construct a meta primary expression.
+We’ll now give you a general overview of how to construct a meta primary expression.
 Assuming you have a general idea of the specific property that you want to filter on, then here’s what you should do:

 1. Find a representative entry that you can use to construct your expression.
-In our examples, we chose the `wash_tutorial_redis` container.
+Our examples filtered Docker containers so they chose the `wash_tutorial_redis` container as the representative entry.

-2. Check that entry’s `meta` attribute value via `meta --attribute` and see if the desired property is there.
+2. Check that entry’s partial metadata value via `meta --partial` and see if the desired property is there.
 If it is, then figure out the property value’s type and construct the appropriate predicate.
 Remember that you can use `find --help meta` to view the `meta` primary’s full documentation.

-3. If the `meta` attribute does not contain the desired property, then you’ll have to check the entry’s full metadata via `meta`.
+3. If the partial metadata does not contain the desired property, then you’ll have to check the entry’s full metadata via `meta`.
 If the full metadata contains the property, then refer to Step 2 and be sure to pass the `-fullmeta` option to `find`’s invocation so that `find` knows that it’ll need to fetch the entry’s full metadata.
 If the full metadata does not contain the property, then you’ll have to contact the plugin author(s) and ask them if they could include your property’s value in the entry’s metadata.

+**Note:** The meta primary should be used in conjunction with the `kind` primary so that

+* `find` can take full advantage of entry schema optimizations, which is especially useful when the entry's schema doesn't include metadata schemas.

+* Your meta primary expressions become more expressive because people can see what's being filtered.
+For example, in `find docker -fullmeta -k '*container' -meta '.hostConfig.restartPolicy.maximumRetryCount' -1`, the `-k '*container'` makes it obvious that the expression's filtering Docker containers.
+Without the `-k '*container'` bit, you'd have to dig through entry metadatas to figure this information out.

+Type `find --help kind` to see the `kind` primary's documentation.
+The meta primary's documentation also contains some good examples of the `kind` primary in action.

 # Exercises